This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Garibaldi Lake

 I told you there was a lot of awesome hiking in this area, and Garibaldi Lake is another example of one!
-This hike is rated intermediate, but at 820 meters of elevation gain, it’s definitely quite a challenge for a lot of people!
-The hike is about 18km long and will take approximately five hours to complete.
+This hike is rated intermediate, but at 820 meters (2690 feet) of elevation gain, it’s definitely quite a challenge for a lot of people!
+The hike is about 18 kilometers (11.2 miles) long roundtrip and will take approximately six hours to complete.
+I would personally give yourself a little more time to relax at the lake before having to hike back down.

 The hike is accessible from the Rubble Creek parking lot, which is just south of Whistler, and begins at the wooden steps at the top of the lot.
 You’ll follow the trail until you get to the stunning turquoise-colored Garibaldi Lake.
 This, plus the picturesque meadows with alpine flowers along the way, make the effort so worth it!